A unique discrimination between new physics scenarios in $b\rightarrow s\mu^+\mu^-$ anomalies

-and
+and \cite{Mandal:2014kma}

 It is straight forward to show that $A_3 = (2/\pi) S_3$ and $A_9 = (2/\pi) S_9$.
-Since we consider full range in $\theta_K$ and $\theta_\mu$ and large ranges in $\phi$ in the measurement of $A_3$ and $A_9$, the statistical uncertainties in their measurement will be lower.
-As discussed above, a determination of these two asymmetries with low statistical error in the high $q^2$ bins will lead to a clear distinction between the NP scenarios I and III.
+Since $A_3$ and $A_9$ are defined using the largest possible bins in $\phi$, they can be measured with the least possible statistical uncertainty.
+As discussed above, a determination of $A_9$, with low statistical error in the high $q^2$ bins, will lead to a clear distinction between the NP scenarios I and III.